Cost of Attendance

 Students who violate any or all of these requirements will be required to pay current freshman tuition costs beginning at the next payment period through completion of the program.
 After violating the requirements and paying the current freshman levels, if the offending student meets all requirements, he/she will continue paying at that level throughout the duration of his/her studies at NCF.
 If he/she violates these terms again, then he/she will be charged at the new current freshman levels.

 Students enrolled prior to Fall 2019 (current students as of spring 2019) will be grandfathered in with tuition fees of $9,555 and no current or past violation of terms will be held against the student.
-In addition, current students who have paid previous Tuition Lock fees will be credited with these fees in the fall 2019 semester.

 Regardless of their year of enrollment, students will be required to pay current fees each year.